 Torus Removal by Kirk W. Noraian, D.D.S., M.S., P.C.

-Periodontics Offices in Bloomington
+Periodontics & Dental Implants Office in Bloomington

 A torus is an outgrowth of bone that is perfectly normal to develop, though not everyone develops tori.
-These excess bone growths may develop in either arch and may be a nuisance if they interfere with a dental appliance, your oral hygiene, or the space for your tongue.
+These excess bone growths may develop in either arch and maybe a nuisance if they interfere with a dental appliance, your oral hygiene, or the space for your tongue.

 The torus of the palate, or roof of the mouth, is known as the torus palatinus.
 The torus of the lower jaw is referred to as the torus mandibularis.
 You may develop tori due to your genetics or due to environmental changes like a local irritation, bruxing or grinding your teeth, or teeth that are in malocclusion, also known as an uneven bite.